puppetlabs/puppetlabs-apache/README.md

 ###Virtual Host Examples

 The Apache module allows you to set up pretty much any configuration of virtual host you might desire.
 This section will address some common configurations.
-Please see the [Tests section](https://github.com/hunner/puppetlabs-apache/tree/refactor_module/tests) **<- NOT THE RIGHT LINK** for even more examples.
+Please see the [Tests section](https://github.com/puppetlabs/puppetlabs-apache/tree/master/tests) for even more examples.

 Configure a vhost with a server administrator